 Machu Picchu

-No matter how many breathtaking world-class cultural sites you have visited, if you haven't been to Machu Picchu, then your trip to Peru is definitely incomplete.
-Machu Picchu is an ancient Incan civilization site located in the highlands of the Andes Mountains in Peru.
-From its high vantage point, the stone fortress, temples, terraces, and towering walls blend in with the surrounding mountains, clouds, and vegetation, all bearing witness to the rise and fall of a civilization.
-This "Lost City of the Incas," located at an altitude of 2,430 meters, is one of the "New Seven Wonders of the World" and is also listed as a UNESCO World Heritage Site for its natural and cultural significance.
+No matter how many breathtaking world-class cultural sites you have visited, your trip to Peru would be incomplete without visiting Machu Picchu.
+Machu Picchu, located in the highlands of the Andes Mountains in Peru, is an ancient Inca civilization site.
+From a high vantage point, the stone fortress, temples, terraces, high walls, and the surrounding mountains, clouds, and vegetation blend together, witnessing the rise and fall of a civilization.
+This 'Lost City of the Inca Empire' at an altitude of 2,430 meters is one of the 'New Seven Wonders of the World' and is also listed as a World Cultural and Natural Heritage site by UNESCO.

 Rainbow Mountain